 Girls High School Assistant Coach

-This is Tiffany's fourth year coaching Roadrunner basketball.
+This is Tiffany's 5th year coaching Roadrunner basketball.
 She has played sports throughout high school and went on to play basketball and track in college.
 She is married to Paul.
 They have homeschooled all five children, two of which are graduates.
 Tiffany loves the gift of sports, and the opportunity to encourage young ladies towards a stronger relationship with the Lord using the platform of athletics.

 Stephen played basketball for the Omaha Roadrunners for seven years.
 During his time he lead the Roadrunners to a Silver Ball in 2019.
 His senior year he set the single season records for points scored, points per game, shots made, free-throws made, and steals.
 This lead him to winning Missouri Valley District & Heartland Regional player of the year, as well as a First Team All-Nation selection.